roomacarthur/the-tipsy-quiz/README.md

 - Functioning Quiz Application.
 - Ability to submit scores to a High-Scores table(local storage).
-- Mobile first, fully responsive design.
+- Mobile-first, fully responsive design.
 - simplified contact form.
 - easy to navigate and responsive navigation bar.
 - Footer with Dev links.
-- Favicon relative to the application.
+- Favicon is relative to the application.
 - Help page to assist in how to use the application.
 - All links are functioning